purva-8/pdf_chatbot/README.md

 # Chatbot Application Documentation

 ## Overview
 This chatbot application is designed to provide interactive and intelligent responses to user queries.
-It leverages natural language processing (NLP) models for generating embeddings, retrieving relevant information, and facilitating seamless conversations.
-The application is built using Python and integrates several services and utilities for efficient functionality.
+It leverages NLP models for generating embeddings, retrieving relevant information, and facilitating seamless conversations.
+The application is built using Python and integrates several services and utilities for efficiency.

 ### Features
 - **Interactive Chat**: Responds to user queries with contextual and relevant answers.
-- **PDF Upload and Processing**: Users can upload PDF documents, and the chatbot can extract and retrieve information from them.
+- **PDF Upload and Processing**: Users can upload PDF documents which are processed further.
 - **Embedding Service**: Converts text into embeddings for similarity calculations and retrieval tasks.
 - **API Integration**: Exposes endpoints for chat and PDF-related operations.
 - **Customizable Configurations**: Includes a configuration file for easy customization of settings.